StarRocks/starrocks/docs/loading/Flink-connector-starrocks.md

 This example will show how to load data only to columns `id` and `name`.

-1. Insert data into the StarRocks table `score_board` in MySQL client.
+1. Insert two data rows into the StarRocks table `score_board` in MySQL client.

     ```SQL
     mysql> INSERT INTO `score_board` VALUES (1, 'starrocks', 100), (2, 'flink', 100);